Publication Policies and Guidelines for Authors

 1. Editorial Policies

-Submissions will only be considered provided they have been edited and are ready for processing, namely: language edited, stylistically polished and carefully proof read in following the technical format and referencing guidelines as provided below.
-In submitting a paper Author/s acknowledge that all content sourced from other authors and/or publications have been fully recognized and referenced according to the Guidelines for Authors.
+Manuscripts will only be considered for publication provided they have been properly edited and are ready for processing, namely: language edited, stylistically polished and carefully proof read in following the technical format and referencing guidelines as provided below.
+In submitting a paper author/s acknowledge that all content sourced from other authors and/or publications have been fully recognized and referenced according to the journal’s Publication Ethics Statement.

-Apart from scientific shortcomings or inconsistencies, the following evaluative criteria will be considered:
+Apart from scientific shortcomings or inconsistencies, the following evaluative criteria will be generally considered at each stage of the editorial review process:

-• The theme of the paper is significant and useful (timely, important, in need of addressing) and consistent with the theme of the Edition;
+• The paper addresses a significant and useful issue or topic (timely, important, in need of addressing) and it is consistent with the theme of the Edition;

 • The paper addresses (unpacks) issues logically, consistently and convincingly;